Ashad001/ML-DL-Projects/README.md

 Feel free to explore the projects and use them as a reference or starting point for your own projects.
 If you find them helpful or have any suggestions for improvements, please let me know!

+Note: If you cant open the notebooks directly you can either download the notebook or copy the link and open in nbviewer for preview.

 ## Project List

 1. **Project 1**: [Email Spam Detection](https://github.com/Ashad001/PythonProjects/tree/main/EmailSpamChecker)